-- Establish a classroom occupancy, traffic flow, and course scheduling plan that minimizes health risks associated with in-person instruction. - Where possible, work with faculty to develop flexible instructional plans that leverage instructional technology, encourage blended delivery, and encourage smaller groups for inperson class meetings. - Work with faculty to develop a plan for quickly transitioning to remote delivery during the semester should conditions warrant. - Provide training and resources to help faculty maximize use of learning technologies and blended course delivery. - Establish tools and practices to assess student learning in remote, blended, or other delivery formats. - To the greatest extent possible, develop a technological infrastructure (e.g. course scheduling, LMS shells, etc.) that can transition between remote and in-person delivery. - Account for impacts on federal and state compliance requirements (accessibility, financial aid, Veteran's services, etc.) resulting from alterations to instruction models and/or physical learning spaces and identify how compliance requirements in each area will be met. - Make decisions about experiential learning (e.g. internships, clinical work, student teaching in K-12 settings, education abroad, etc.) based on an assessment of: health risks at destination/learning site, compatible approaches by external partners, size of learning group, equipment needs, health risks associated with required transportation, and the extent to which the experience is essential (for accreditation, etc.) to the program of study.
+- Each campus will provide largely in-person instruction for the Spring 2021 semester.
+Campuses should work with faculty to ensure that instructional delivery modes are clearly outlined and explained at the outset of the semester, and that any plans to alter the planned mode of instructional delivery are first cleared with departmental, college, and campus leadership and then clearly communicated to students. - Coordinate with OCHE Human Resources leadership on the process for establishing the rationale for, and documenting, any accommodations made for faculty or other instructors to teach remotely. - Establish a classroom occupancy, traffic flow, and course scheduling plan that minimizes health risks associated with in-person instruction. - Where possible, work with faculty to develop flexible instructional plans that leverage instructional technology, encourage in-person and blended delivery, and utilize classrooms that are large enough to maintain social distancing between students. - Work with faculty to develop a plan for quickly transitioning to and from remote delivery during the Spring 2021 semester should conditions warrant. - Provide training and resources to help faculty maximize use of learning technologies and blended course delivery. - Establish tools and practices to assess student learning in online, blended, or other delivery formats. - To the greatest extent possible, develop a technological infrastructure (e.g. course scheduling, LMS shells, etc.) that can transition between remote and in-person delivery. - Account for impacts on federal and state compliance requirements (accessibility, financial aid, Veteran's services, etc.) resulting from alterations to instruction models and/or physical learning spaces and identify how compliance requirements in each area will be met. - Make decisions about experiential learning (e.g. internships, clinical work, student teaching in K-12 settings, education abroad, etc.) based on an assessment of health risks at destination / learning site, compatible approaches by external partners, size of learning group, equipment needs, health risks associated with required transportation, and the extent to which the experience is essential (for accreditation etc.) to the program of study. - Faculty and academic staff should also provide reasonable and practical support to students who cannot attend inperson classes because they are in quarantine or isolation due to COVID-19 exposure. - Establish targeted mental health and wellness plans for students, faculty and instructional staff who may need and seek additional support in adjusting to the stresses brought on or exacerbated by COVID-19.

-- Consider incentives that promote faculty engagement in training/professional development activities (note: consult with relevant campus HR and faculty associations, collective bargaining agreements, and OCHE HR regarding faculty work during "off contract" periods). - Consider developing a strategy that addresses equity gaps that may be exacerbated by increased reliance on remote or technologyenabled delivery modes. - Consider targeted mental health and wellness plans for faculty, instructional staff, and students who may seek support in adjusting to new campus rhythms under COVID-19. - Consider greater tracking of classroom attendance and/or promoting consistent seating arrangements to assist public health authorities in contact tracing in the event of exposure. - Consider any community health risks and community engagement benefits of delivering inperson Lifelong Learning, Extension, and Community Outreach programming.
+- Promote faculty engagement in training/professional development activities (note: consult with relevant campus HR and faculty associations, collective bargaining agreements, and OCHE HR regarding faculty work during "off contract" periods). - Consider strategies that addresses student equity gaps that may be exacerbated by increased reliance on remote or technology-enable delivery modes. - Consider greater tracking of classroom attendance and/or promoting consistent seating arrangements for in-person classes to assist public health authorities in contact tracing in the event of exposure. - Consider any community health risks and community engagement benefits of delivering in-person Lifelong Learning, Extension, and Community Outreach programming. - Consider establishing updated classroom capacities that take into account social distancing guidelines.